Category Archives: Dark Comedy Films

 Cage and Dern are terrific though I fantasized while watching how nice it would have been to see Kyle MacLachlan in the role of Sailor.
 A Blue Velvet reunion would have been splendid since his chemistry with Dern in that film was top-notch.
 Nonetheless, I enjoyed watching Cage and Dern as the romantic leads.

 The many references to The Wizard of Oz are delightful like when an image of Marietta flying through the air on a haggard broomstick appears just like the Wicked Witch of the West.
-When Lula desperately clicks her red heels three times to no avail we strangely wonder where the home she wants to return to is?
+When Lula desperately clicks her red heels three times to no avail we strangely wonder where the home she wants to return to is.

 The film is one of those that is hard to take seriously or focus on the plot too much.
 This is evidenced by the inclusion of Twin Peaks (1990-1991; 2017) alumni Sheryl Lee, Sherilyn Fenn, and Grace Zabriskie.
 They play The Good Witch, Girl in Accident, and Juana Durango, respectively.
-Each character is indescribable in their strangeness.

 The nuttiness continues with bizarre turns from Crispin Glover and Harry Dean Stanton.

 Interesting is how Wild at Heart was released the same year as Twin Peaks was.
-The inclusion of a seedy bar named One-Eyed Jacks which appears in both productions is about all there is comparable with each other.
+The inclusion of a seedy bar named One-Eyed Jacks which appears in both productions is about all that is comparable with each other.
 The main events in Wild at Heart are in Texas and Washington for Twin Peaks.

 Forgetting the storylines, the best part about Wild at Heart is the cinematography.
 Enough dark and dusty highway sequences emerge using glowing and moody lighting and foreboding cracks and crevices in other visceral scenes.
 Cigarette smoking has never looked as sexy or dangerous as it does in this film.